-A complimentary copy of this book was provided by .
+This book was provided to me by .
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.Genres: Amish & Mennonite

 My rating: 5 of 5 stars

 The Struggle is part three in the Kentucky Brothers series by Wanda E. Brunstetter.
 Though I have not yet read the others, this book was easily read as a standalone as well with only minimal confusion.
 The author did a great job of clearing things up for those of us that picked this up without reading the others.

 In this story we meet Timothy and his wife Hannah as they make a move from Paradise, Pennsylvania to Christian, Kentucky.
 Timothy feels the move will provide some much needed space between Hannah and her mother.
 Hannah has never fully accepted that her place is with her husband and she would rather spend time with her parents than with her new family.

 Hannah is determined to make the move as difficult for Timothy as she can.
 She refuses to makes friends and she oversteps her bounds whenever she can.
 She is hard to get along with and very controlling, even when it comes to the couple’s only child, Mindy.
 Hannah hovers over Mindy and doesn’t allow the child the freedom to learn on her own or enjoy life’s simple pleasures.
 She is condescending and critical of everything and everyone–especially her husband.